 - pension contributions for yourself and any employees

 - printing and photocopying

 - rent and rates – for your home, calculate the floor area used solely for the business, i.e for an office and stock storage area, for example if it’s 5% solely for business use then claim 5% of rent, heating and lighting bills and council tax.

 - stationary including paper, envelopes, pens, pencils, marker pens, paper clips, folders, inkjet cartridges

 - tools and equipment – if you plan to keep for more than two years, claim as a capital expense

-- website creation and maintenance including hosting fees
+- website creation costs and maintenance including hosting fees and domain registration

 - warranties on computers, vehicles, tools and equipment

 - wages and salaries of staff